metabase/metabase/docs/exploration-and-organization/x-rays.md

 ## Disabling X-rays

-If for some reason X-rays aren't a good fit for your team or your data, administrators can turn them off completely in the general settings area of the Admin Panel.
+If for some reason X-rays aren't a good fit for your team or your data, administrators can turn them off completely by clicking on the gear icon in the upper right and going to **Admin settings** > **Settings** > **General** and toggling the option to **Enable X-ray features**.

-The X-ray suggestions that appear on the homepage of Metabase will be hidden if you pin any dashboards in the "Our Analytics" collection.
-You can also manually remove these suggestions for all users by hovering over that section on the homepage and clicking the `X` next to "Try these X-rays based on your data" when logged in as an administrator.
-This won't disable the X-ray features in the rest of Metabase.
+If you pin any dashboards in the "Our Analytics" collection, Metabase will hide the X-ray suggestions that appear on the homepage.

+Admins can also manually remove these suggestions by clicking on the **Customize** button in the upper right and selecting a dashboard as your homepage.
+[Changing the home page](../configuring-metabase/settings#custom-homepage) won't disable the X-ray features in the rest of Metabase.